Republic of Vietnam Military Forces

-The Republic of Vietnam Military Forces (RVNMF; – QLVNCH) were the armed forces of the Republic of Vietnam and were responsible for the defence of the country from 8 December 1950 to 30 April 1975.
+The (QLVNCH), in English almost always called the Republic of Vietnam Armed Forces (RVNAF) were the armed forces of the Republic of Vietnam and were responsible for the defence of the country from 8 December 1950 to 30 April 1975.
 Its predecessor, the Vietnamese National Army, was the armed forces of the State of Vietnam (formed in 1949), before it became a republic in 1955.
-The Republic of Vietnam Military Forces day has been celebrated in June 19 every years since 1965.
+The Republic of Vietnam Armed Forces Day was celebrated on June 19 every year from 1965 onward.